genome-nexus/genome-nexus-annotation-pipeline/README.md

 ### Logging

 > ![IMPORTANT]
-> Logging via docker has been changed to `stdout` by default.
+> Logging via docker has been changed to `stdout` by default since v1.0.4

 ##### View logging file (if built with file logging config)
 To access the log file, you need to mount your local path to view the log file locally.